JupiterOne/sdk/docs/integrations/development_guide.md

 }
 ```

-We'll also need to add an http client to make requests.
+We'll also need to add an HTTP client to make requests.
 I'll use `node-fetch`,
-but the client you use is up to you.
+but the choice of client is up to you.

 ```sh
 yarn add node-fetch